-- 1. Apply a gel pad centrally onto the bases of each of the two flow transducers. - 2.
+- 1. Apply a gel pad centrally onto the bases of each of the flow sensors. - 2.
 Remove the covers from the gel pads. - 3.
-Ensure there are no air bubbles between each pad and sensor base.
+Ensure there are no air bubbles between each pad and sensor base. - 4.
+Alternatively ultrasonic grease can be used instead of the gel pads.
+Please see spares list for recommended grease options.